-A contract is usually complete when both parties have done their duties, however occasionally contracts can finish in other ways.
-You should know the difference between repudiation and rescission as they are two common ways of contract termination.
+A contract is usually complete when both parties have performed the terms of the contract, however, occasionally contracts can finish in other ways.
+It’s wise to know the difference between repudiation and rescission as they are two common ways of contract termination without the contract being fulfilled.
 While both of them will conclude the contract, they differ in why the contract can be terminated and the termination’s effects.

 A key difference between repudiation and rescission, are why the contract can be ceased.
 Grounds for repudiation are when one of the parties indicate that they will not perform the contract.
-A party’s breach of an ‘essential’ term or a large breach of a non-essential term shows they will not do their part of the contract.
+A party’s breach of an ‘essential’ term or a major breach of a non-essential term shows they will not do their part of the contract.
 The other party can cancel the contract and stop its duties for both actual or anticipated breaches.
-This contrasts to rescission, which needs an actual defect.
+This contrasts to rescission, which requires an actual defect in the contract.

 Effects of Termination

 In contrast, a rescission will cancel a contract before it was formed.
-Rescission attempts to return the parties to their position before the contract.
-It is like the contract was never made in the first place!
+Rescission attempts to return the parties to their position before the contract, as if the contract had never been made in the first place.

 It is therefore important to know the grounds and effects of termination to see whether a contract can be repudiated or rescinded.
 Get in contact with a contract lawyer if are unsure about this.